Tucson Breast Reduction Surgery Information, Benefits and Risks

 The operation takes about three hours.
 The anesthesiologist will put you to sleep for this operation to ensure safety and comfort.
 Dr. Maloney will then remove the excess skin and breast tissue and reposition the remaining breast tissue using an anchor incision (which he will show you at your consultation).
 The excess breast tissue that is removed will be sent to a pathologist to review.
 Results take approximately 5-7 business days to come in.
 You will wake up in the recovery room and be ready to go home in about an hour.

 You will wear a bandage over your incisions or a support bra to minimize swelling.
 You will leave the surgery center with drainage tubes that will be removed 1-10 days after surgery depending on how much fluid your body is producing.
-You should rest and eat a healthy diet high in protein for a speedy recovery.
+You should rest and eat a healthy diet that is high in protein for a speedy recovery.
 You should also avoid alcohol and refrain from smoking.
 All surgeons recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up recovery.
 You may remove your dressings and shower 1-3 days after surgery depending on what the office tells you.
 You will return to the office for your first post-operative exam 1-3 days after surgery.
 Some oozing from the incision is normal, as is mild discomfort.
 A low-grade fever is not uncommon after any surgical procedure.
 If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.

 What are the benefits of a breast reduction?